Search Guide

 How to use the Offers API

 Offers API provides REST-endpoints for generating offers that in turn can be used to create tickets, granting access to public transport services.
-The most typical use cases starts by searching for a specific trip or an area of travel, using the Journey Planner API to find the necessary information to create Offers requests.
+The most typical use cases start by searching for a specific trip or an area of travel, using the Journey Planner API to find the necessary information to create Offers requests.
 Offers uses the definition of products defined in the Products API to calculate prices and evaluate valid products for the requested journey.
 For a more detailed guide on how to complete a sale, see the Sales guide.

 Offers have four endpoints used to search for offers by different means: